Ihor-Mykytiuk/software-architecture/README.md

 - As an **admin**, I want to be able to view all reports about inappropriate users.
 - As an **admin**, I want to be able to block users who violate rules.
 - As an **admin**, I want to be able to delete or hide inappropriate projects.

+## Quality Requirements (Grouped by Quality Attributes)

+### 1. Usability

+- The system should have an intuitive user interface accessible to non-technical users.
+- Registration and onboarding should take no longer than 2 minutes for a new user.

+### 2. Security

+- The system must protect against common web attacks (XSS, CSRF, SQL injection).
+- Passwords must be stored securely using hashing algorithms.
+- The system must implement secure user authentication using JWT tokens.

+### 3. Performance
+- System should load the main dashboard within 1.5 seconds
+- Search and filtering operations should return results within 2 seconds.

+### 4. Reliability

+- The system should be available 95% of the time.
+- Chat, requests, and data operations must never result in data loss.

+### 5. Maintainability

+- The codebase should follow clean architecture principles.
+- System should include clean API documentation.

+### 6. Portability

+- The system must be a web-based application accessible via browsers.
+- The frontend must be compatible with recent versions of major browsers.